amitp-ai/Self_Driving_Car_Engineer/Lyft_Challenge/readme.md

-## This is for the Udacity/Lft challenge on semantic segmentation
+# This contains my code for the Udacity/Lyft Perception Challenge that took place in June 2018